Aaron Nesmith NBA Preview vs. the Bucks

-Aaron Nesmith and the Indiana Pacers take on the Milwaukee Bucks at 5:00 PM ET on Thursday.
+Aaron Nesmith and the Indiana Pacers take the court versus the Milwaukee Bucks at 8:00 PM ET on Wednesday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Below, we look at Nesmith's stats and trends to help you find the best prop bets.
+With prop bets available for Nesmith, let's examine some stats and trends to help you find good wagers.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.